Psychotherapy: Eros and magic.

 Born in 428 BCE, the philosopher (Plato) was among the first generations of young boys who were systematically taught to read.
 He was also destined to conjure up one of the top-selling metaphysical notions of all time, a notion that irrevocably marked the rationalism, religion, and mysticism of the Western world: the theory of the forms.
 Plato held that another world exists beyond the realm of temporal flux and gross matter that we perceive with our senses.
 This otherworld is a pure and timeless realm of perfect ideas; the sensual things we perceive around us are only faded Xeroxes of these ideal forms.
 Davis, Erik.
 TechGnosis: Myth, Magic, and Mysticism in the Age of Information.]]

-But the body is physical, and the mind is not, it is full of echoes and reflections understood now as an emergent property arising from complex systems.
-In Plato's time like now there was a division made between the physical elements of our corporality and that which animates us (life processes, energy transfer reactions) and God.
+In Western thinking, or rather following Descartes, there is a belief, or habit of dividing 'spirit' from 'matter'.
+The body is seen as physical, and the mind as something else; an intangible ghost realm, full of echoes and reflections understood now as an emergent property arising from complex systems.
+It was the same in Plato's time, likewise a division was made between the physical elements of our corporality and that which animates us (life processes, energy transfer reactions) and beyond all that, God.

-The Spirit is body shaped, but it is made of such subtle stuff that it can represent the finer, more ethereal soul (the internal presence of the divine) to the perception of the body.
-This works the other way around too, spirit represents the body to the soul; thus allowing both some awareness of each other.
+The Spirit (pneuma) in this view, is body shaped, but it is made of such subtle stuff that it can represent the finer, more ethereal soul (the internal presence of the divine) to create awareness of the soul.
+This works the other way around too, spirit represents the body to the soul; thus allowing both knowledge of each other.
+In other words; without spirit, soul would be blind to the outside physical world and without soul there is life without knowledge of God or the sacred - this is I imagine, the rationale for zombies.
+And the body without spirit and soul is simply physical elements, that will disintegrate!

-So, to recap: the sidereal pneuma, is spirit, this is the body made of stars.
+So, to recap: the sidereal pneuma, is spirit, this is the (light)body made of star-stuff.
 Its function is to translate the sensations, sounds and images from the body's senses into a format that soul can read, and vice versa.

-For the soul cannot grasp anything that has not first been converted into phantasms.
-And the soul communicates to the body through pneuma.
+For the soul cannot grasp anything that has not first been converted into phantasms, this is the function of spirit (pneuma).
+And the body, to hear the soul, must 'listen' to spirit...

-And to step sideways, back into therapy, Gendlin's focusing technique or the postmodern therapy strategy of working with accessing better versions of the self both honour Eros, pulling him out of the sewer and supporting his healing until he can regrow his wings!
+And continuing, back into the world of psychotherapy, Gendlin's focusing technique in particular; working with the felt sense, with images, with impressions, with physical sensations, and of course the concept of contact in Gestalt therapy honour Eros, pulling him out of the sewer and support his healing until he can regrow his wings!

 Phantasm...